How to Buy Stock for Your Investment Portfolio

 How to Buy Stock Through a 401(k) Plan

 Unless you have a self-directed 401(k) at a brokerage firm, you are almost assuredly going to have to choose from a slate of mutual funds chosen by your employer to get exposure to stocks, buying indirectly as if you were purchasing a mutual fund on your own.
-The human resource department can help you set up your account, get your share of the free matching money that may or may not be offered, and make sure contributions are allocated to the funds you think best fit your needs.
+The human resources department can help you set up your account, get your share of the free matching money that may or may not be offered, and make sure contributions are allocated to the funds you think best fit your needs.

 How to Buy Stock in an International Company

-What if you are an investor in the United States who wants to buy shares of a company headquartered somewhere outside of the country?
-There are a few different ways for you to do this, almost all of which are going to go through your brokerage account.
+What if you are aa U.S. investor who wants to buy shares of a company headquartered somewhere outside of the country?
+Apart from buying internationally focused mutual funds, there are a few different ways for you to do this, almost all of which are going to go through your brokerage account.

-- If the foreign stock has a listing on an American stock exchange such as the New York Stock Exchange, you can buy shares by entering the ticker symbol just as you would any other domestic business.
+If the foreign stock has a listing on an American stock exchange such as the New York Stock Exchange, you can buy shares by entering the ticker symbol just as you would any other domestic business.
 British alcohol giant Diageo PLC, for example, trades under ticker symbol DEO in the United States.